CampbellCrowley/UnityGame/README.md

 * Left Ctrl to crouch.
 * Space to jump.
 * Mouse movement to move camera.
+* V to switch between first and third person view.

 ## Issues
 The project is only regularly tested on Windows 10.
 Other OS's may be supported, but are not tested.
 If you have any issues using any OS, please leave a bug report detailing any errors and any information that may help us reproduce the issue.
 We will try to get to bugs, but there is no guarantee that we will be able to fix all of them.